Cluster-Flux/zillow-cluster-project/README.md

 ------------
 * Explore the data to identify areas where feature engineering can improve model accuracy
 * Utilize clustering within the data to calclulate log error

+## Steps for Replicating Project
+This project requires a env.py within the `src` directory.
+This env.py requires the following: host = "" user = "" password = ""

+* Note: fill in the blank strings with your specific mySQL information

 ## Project Organization
 ------------